-A Lawyer Can Help, No Matter How You Plead
+A Lawyer Can Help, No Matter you Plead No Contest or Plead Guilty

 The people who see your record are not likely to care that you plead no contest rather than guilty.
 All they will see is your conviction, and they will make critical decisions about how to interact with you based on that.
 Therefore, you want to think very carefully before entering a plea.

-A lawyer will make sure you fully understand the consequences of your plea by:
+A Dallas, TX DWI Lawyer will make sure you fully understand the consequences of your plea by:

 - Discussing your options: You can plead guilty, not guilty, or no contest.
 An attorney will explain the implications and consequences of each.

 - Providing an unbiased perspective: Sometimes, it is tough to make good decisions when you are too close to the situation.
 Your lawyer offers an invaluable third-person perspective.